welcome to alternative food network rijnmond #

-What is AFN-R? #
+what is afnr? #

-AFN-R is a project that emerged from questions found in transformative food intiatives around Rotterdam.
+Alternative Food Network Rijnmond (AFNR) is a bottom-up project that emerged from questions found in our team’s participation in transformative food intiatives around Rotterdam.

-How do we plan to do this? #
+how do we plan to do this? #

 Our primary research question is: How do urban and rural initiatives taking part in agroecological food system transitions around the Rijnmond region perceive, communicate, and relate to each other to create Alternative Food Networks (AFNs), and what barriers to strengthening existing AFN dynamics, or creating new connections, exist?